Trump attends Ryder Cup to boost U.S. team on first day of matches with Europe

 "It's been a tough few weeks for our country with some of the stuff that's been going on, and to have our president here and for us to represent the United States of America, albeit being in a golf tournament, is extremely important for us," Scheffler said, according to The Athletic.

 The Ryder Cup features two rounds of team matches on Friday and Saturday, before one-on-one matches on Sunday to close out the tournament.
 Mr. Trump touched down toward the end of the final match of the morning, before the afternoon groups tee off.
-The Americans entered this year's tournament as favorites but quickly fell behind in early matches, dropping the first three foursome contests of the morning.
+The Americans entered this year's tournament as favorites but quickly fell behind in early matches, dropping the first three foursome contests of the morning but winning the fourth on the 18th hole.

 An avid golfer himself and owner of several championship-level courses around the world, Mr. Trump has been highly engaged with the sport since returning to office.
 His course in Florida, Trump National Doral Miami, hosted a tournament for the LIV Golf tour in April, which he attended.
 And he has been involved in negotiations aimed at completing a merger between LIV and the PGA Tour, which remains unresolved.
 His courses are scheduled to host both LIV and PGA events next year.